 Many nonprofit organizations rely on events to raise funds as well as awareness about their mission.
 Successful events are the ones that are part of a wider fundraising plan, and in order to get the most from your event it’s vital that you have a strategy for post-event communications.
-We’ve put together a simple plan for post-event communications that’s easy to implement and targets four key segments.
+We’ve put together a simple post-event communication plan that’s easy to implement and targets four key donor segments.
 We know you’re busy managing all the details of planning your event, but you can save yourself some time and stress by following this plan.
 Here’s what you need to do:

 Before the event: